AlexTsikhun/it-company-task-manager/README.md

 - json file with data
 - add tests
 - in profile tab, if haven't email or name info - write it
+- if in index todo not tasks - show it